General Surgery Residency

 Mission

-Our mission is to provide the highest quality care to our patients while developing surgeons who demonstrate humility, integrity, and intellectual curiosity.
+Our mission is to provide the highest quality care to our patients while developing excellent surgeons who demonstrate humility, integrity, and intellectual curiosity.
 We aim to train compassionate, clinically and technically competent surgeons in an environment of mutual respect and non-judgment where each individual can reach his, her, or their full potential.

 Program aims